Water turbidity refers to how transparent or translucent the water is when examining or testing it for any use.

 Pisciculture

-To enhance and control production and quality
+To enhance and control the production and quality of seafood grown and harvested.

 Having water with too high of hydrogen sulfide, carbon dioxide, total Organic carbons, and even turbidity can increase mortality rates among the younger fish species and is especially critical to salmon.